- Military Basics

 Federal Voting Assistance Program resources

-Languages: Voters who prefer to read absentee voting information in Arabic, French or Spanish can find translations of instructions for filling out the FPCA and FWAB.
+Languages: Voters who prefer to read absentee voting information in Arabic, French or Spanish can find translations of instructions for filling out the FPCA and Federal Write-in Absentee Ballot.

 Installation Voting Assistance Office: Active-duty military and military spouses can find and get help from their IVAO.